 Are our management scores related to meaningful educational outcomes?
-While we are by no means able to establish whether management is causally related to improvements in educational achievements, we see this analysis as a useful external validation exercise of our management data.
-16 If the management data were just noise, there should be no systematic relationship with objective information on pupil performance.
+While we are by no means able to establish whether management is causally related to improvements in educational achievements, we see this analysis as a useful external validation exercise of our management data.20 If the management data were just noise, there should be no systematic relationship between management and objective information on pupil performance.